evhub/coconut/DOCS.md

 Coconut allows for infix function calling, where a function is surrounded by backticks and then can have arguments placed in front of or behind it.
 Backtick calling has a precedence in-between chaining and piping.

-Coconut also supports infix function definition to make definining functions that are intended for infix usage simpler.
+Coconut also supports infix function definition to make defining functions that are intended for infix usage simpler.
 The syntax for infix function definition is
 ```coconut
 def <arg> `<name>` <arg>:
     <body>